j10sanders/j10sanders.github.io/resume.md

 •	Managed projects, such as the development of our ticket ticket-tracking software ([Request Tracker](https://bestpractical.com/request-tracker)).
 I also led our internal transition from Redmine to Jira, and our transition from GoToMeeting to ScreenConnect.

 •	Managed product development for fixing bugs in live apps and making them ADA compliant.
 I also managed/set sprints for Online Banking features and bug fixes.

+•	Wrote Python scripts to provide monitoring coverage of production systems.

 ---